11Gudmundur/hello-world/README.md

 # hello-world
-This is my first test repository/n
+This is my first test repository\n
 This is great